Mark Roosevelt: Antioch College

 Roosevelt served as president of Antioch College from 2011 to 2015.
 Hired to reestablish the college, which had closed, Roosevelt helped to recruit faculty and students, began a renovation of the campus; and reestablished Antioch's cooperative education program.
 He also led a process that resulted in "fast-track" accreditation consideration for Antioch from the Higher Learning Commission.
 The college won accreditation in July 2016.
 He negotiated an agreement between the College and Antioch University that eliminated any future claims of the university to Antioch College's campus or endowment.

 On May 5, 2015, Roosevelt announced his departure from Antioch by the end of the year.
 Dr. Thomas Manley was hired as his successor, to begin in March 2016.

 St. John's College

 Mark Roosevelt was the seventh president of the Santa Fe campus of St. John's College, which also has a campus in Annapolis, Maryland, replacing Michael P. Peters.
 He took office on January 1, 2016.
 In June of that year, the St. John's Board of Visitors and Governors voted to make Roosevelt the college-wide president as of July 1, 2016.
-During his tenure as president of St. John's College, Roosevelt was allegedly involved in a union-busting campaign against student workers.
+During his tenure as president of St. John's, Mark Roosevelt was allegedly involved in a union-busting campaign against student workers.